 Girton College is know as the "friendly College" and we keep this spirit in the boat club by encouraging all college members to try rowing at Girton with us, regardless of fitness or ability.
 All you need is a positive can-do attitude and we’ll do the rest!
 Almost all our senior rowers have never rowed before coming to Girton and every rower either races for Girton or the University Boat Clubs.

 For regular updates on our recent activities, visit our Facebook and Instagram pages.
 Keen to get involved, or want to find out more?
 Visit the Freshers page.
 We look forwards to hearing from you! #YeahGirton!

 Ranging from PhD students to freshers

 We mainly focus on training for the "Bumps" races which happen during Lent and Easter Term, however we like to enter as many races as our crews can handle!
 Not everything revolves around training however, as we have a large and varied social calendar.
 From our own social Curries, “boatie” events, impromptu post-training socials and swaps with other boatclubs, to our termly, formal “Boat Club Dinner”, there’s always something going on!

 Rowing brings people together like hardly any other sport – maybe it’s the shared misery (joy, I meant joy!) of 6 am outings, the synchronisation that makes eight people move and breathe together (under the guidance of the cox!) as if participating in a form of highly exhaustive outdoor yoga, or simply spending several hours a week with the same crew.
-Whatever it may be, the fact of matter is that we like to party as much as row together.
+Whatever it may be, the fact of matter is that we like to party together as much as row.